-Anyone on social media knows the power of memes to drive home an argument and influence others’ views.
-But the tactic of using a viral image to persuade people goes back to long before the existence of the Internet or Facebook.
+Anyone on social media knows the power of memes to influence others’ views.
+But the tactic of using a viral image to persuade people goes back to long before the existence of the internet.
 One of its earliest practitioners was American founding father Benjamin Franklin who, in 1754, published a cartoon, “Join or Die,” depicting a snake severed into pieces that symbolized the American colonies.

 The Cartoon Was a Warning During the French and Indian War

-The story of the first viral image in American political history began in May 1754, when Franklin, then the publisher of a newspaper called the Pennsylvania Gazette, sought to drum up support for a unified colonial government.
-He wrote an impassioned editorial, in which he warned of hordes of French intruders converging on the western frontier in Ohio.
+The story of the first viral image in American political history began in May 1754, when Franklin, then the publisher of a Pennsylvania Gazette newspaper, sought to drum up support for a unified colonial government.
+He wrote an impassioned editorial, warning of hordes of French intruders converging on the western frontier in Ohio.

 “Many more French are expected from Canada,” he wrote.
 “The Design being to establish themselves, settle their Indians, and build Forts just on the Back of our Settlements in all our Colonies; from which Forts, as they did from Crown-Point, they may send out their Parties to kill and scalp the Inhabitants, and ruin the Frontier Counties.”

 But if that horrific scenario weren’t enough to motivate his readers, Franklin also illustrated it with what he called an “emblem”—a woodcut of a snake cut into sections, with the caption “Join or Die.”
 The identity of the actual artist who created the image isn’t known, but the concept may have been inspired by an illustration in a book published in France in 1685, which showed a snake cut in two with the slogan, se rejoindre ou mourir (“will join or die”).
 Additionally, the severed snake image may have drawn upon folklore of the time, which included the belief that a snake cut into pieces could come back to life if its various parts were reunited before sunset.